2019 protests in Georgia (country): Prosecution and amnesty

 The agreement between the opposition and the government was envisaged the amnesty law that would grant clemency to any wrongdoers, both protesters and law enforcement officers, during the protests.
-The law was adopted by the parliament on 7 September, 2021.
+The law was adopted by the parliament on 7 September 2021.
 It granted clemency to any wrongdoer, except those implicated in the grave injury, torture, threat of torture and inhumane treatment.
 It covered all concluded, ongoing or possible future investigations.

 Reactions

-Several members of the ruling Georgian Dream party condemned Gavrilov assuming the Georgian parliament's speaker's chair and said that it was a "protocol error".
-Tbilisi Mayor Kakha Kaladze said that "an outrageous mistake has taken place" and that organizers of the IAO meeting "will have to apologize and explain to the Georgian society what has happened and why".
-Some Georgian Dream representatives claimed that chairing of the session by Gavrilov was not agreed with the Georgian party.
+Several members of the ruling Georgian Dream party condemned Gavrilov assuming the Georgian parliament's speaker's chair.
+Tbilisi Mayor Kakha Kaladze said that "an outrageous mistake has taken place" and that organizers of the IAO [Interparliamentary Assembly on Orthodoxy] meeting "will have to apologize and explain to the Georgian society what has happened and why".
+Some Georgian Dream representatives claimed that chairing of the session by Gavrilov was not agreed with the Georgian party and that according to the information available to them Anastasios Nerantzis should have chaired the meeting, not Gavrilov.
 Chairman of Georgia Dream Bidzina Ivanishvili attributed the situation to the "error in protocol" and said that public concerns were fair, but he also elaborated that the initial peaceful protest was manipulated by the opposition United National Movement party into an attempt to storm the parliament building and seize the state power through force.
 Therefore, the use of force by the police was adequete response to "an attempt coup".

 A day after the protests started President of Russia Vladimir Putin signed a decree to suspend passenger flights carrying Russian citizens from Russia to Georgia, effective 8 July 2019.
 Russia's Federal Service for Surveillance on Consumer Rights Protection and Human Well-being increased quality controls on Georgian wine and mineral water, seen as linked to the escalation in tensions.